mckennapsean/dissertation/chapters/framework.md

 concurrently.
 Taken together, these two  movement principles support both iteration and multilinearity.

+\al{example figures, more diagrams and examples of the framework is needed here!}

 <!--
 Other visualization process models are also characterized in